Canada Publishes List of 8 Foods Not Allowed Into the Country in 2026

 Family denied entry to Canada

-Earlier, YEN.com.gh reported that a man and his family were denied entry to Canada.
+Earlier, YEN.com.gh reported that a man and his family were denied entry to Canada after being asked if they intended to stay permanently if they found work there.

-The response did not sit well with immigration officials, who understood it to mean they were entering Canada on a visit without the aim of returning to their home country.
+The response did not sit well with immigration officials, who interpreted it to mean they were entering the country for a visit without the intention of going back home.

 Source: YEN.com.gh